cat768/anarchy-phantoms/README.md

 # Anarchy Phantoms

-A lightweight Paper/Folia plugin that reworks vanilla Phantom behavior for anarchy-style servers: Phantoms only spawn in The End, only above end stone or chorus blocks, stay passive until attacked, and stay silent until provoked.
+A lightweight Paper/Folia plugin that brings Phantoms to anarchy-style End servers, 2b2t-style: phantoms are **actively spawned** above players in The End (vanilla has no natural spawn cycle there at all), only above end stone or chorus blocks, and stay passive and silent until a player attacks one.

 ## Behavior

+- **Active End spawning** — Vanilla phantoms only have a natural spawn cycle in the Overworld (gated by 3 sleepless in-game days).
+This plugin actively spawns phantoms above online players in The End on a per-player timer, mirroring 2b2t's "Phantoms In The End" behavior.
+Not gated by sleep/insomnia — The End has no beds or day/night cycle, so that stat is meaningless there.
-- **End-only spawning** — Phantoms never naturally spawn in the Overworld.
-Natural spawns are restricted to The End dimension.
+- **Overworld spawns blocked** — Natural Overworld phantom spawns are disabled outright (configurable).
-- **Valid surface required** — Phantoms only spawn directly above end stone, chorus plant, or chorus flower blocks (configurable, with a configurable search depth below the spawn point).
+- **Valid surface required** — Phantoms only spawn above a real, known end stone, chorus plant, or chorus flower surface (configurable materials and search depth), never over open void.
+- **Per-player spawn limits** — Spawn chance, check radius, and a max-phantoms-per-player cap are all configurable, so spawning scales instead of flooding a player.
 - **Passive until attacked** — Phantoms won't target or swoop at players on their own.
 A phantom only becomes hostile toward players after a player deals damage to it.
 - **Silent until provoked** — Ambient screech/flap/swoop sounds are suppressed for phantoms that haven't been attacked yet.
 Once provoked, sounds play normally.
 - **Per-entity, not per-server** — Provocation is tracked on the individual phantom (via its persistent data), so one aggravated phantom doesn't flip every phantom on the map.
 - **Deliberate spawns are untouched** — Spawns from spawn eggs, commands, or other plugins are left alone; only natural/environmental spawns are governed, so admins keep full control when they want it.
+- **Folia-safe** — Active spawning uses a per-player `EntityScheduler` (via `Player#getScheduler()`), not a global scheduler sweep, so it follows each player across regions correctly under Folia.

 All of the above is configurable — see [Configuration](#configuration).